Hekate Devotion:Black Moon

 Magick of the Solar Eclipse

 Solar eclipse magick is when the energy is amplified due to the moon energies intermingling with the sun energies.
-The sun and the moon are in the same star sign and the energies co-mingling this way, emphasises the energies of that particular sign.
-This solar eclipse is in Scorpio* therefore the energies heightened during this time is the Scorpio star sign.
+The sun and the moon are in the same star sign and the energies co-mingling this way, emphasis is the energies of that particular sign.
+This solar eclipse is in Aries* therefore the energies heightened during this time is the Libra star sign.

 The kind of magick you can perform during the solar eclipse: